All students must meet the Requirements for the Master's Degree

 Minimum Degree Requirements for the Degree of Master of Science for Teachers

-Thirty-six hours of course work in Mathematics for Educators (MAED) courses, MATH courses or STAT courses.
-With the approval of their advisor, students may choose courses from 100-level and higher mathematics or statistics courses or from closely related fields.
+Thirty credits of course work in mathematics.
+With the approval of their advisor and the Graduate College, students may choose courses from the 100-level or from closely related fields.
 The student must have a curriculum program approved by her/his advisor.
+The student must pass an oral comprehensive examination.
+No thesis is required.

 The comprehensive examination must be taken no later than five weeks before the end of the semester preceding the conferral of the degree.
 The details of the examination are decided upon by each student's examination committee and will be discussed with the student in advance of the exam.